Proper Physical Fit for BTE & RIC Hearing Aids

 - Wearing domes of a smaller diameter than the ear canal allows movement, which can cause unwanted lip-smacking noises with jaw movement, swallowing, etc.

-Domes come in a variety of diameters and their proper fit is a balance between comfort and the BTE’s stability in and on the ear.
+Domes come in a variety of diameters and their proper fit is a balance between comfort and the stability of the hearing aid in and on the ear.
 You may need to try a few different sizes to find the balance that works best for you.
 It is not uncommon for new wearers to move to a larger diameter dome after wearing the hearing aids a few months.

 How are Open and Closed domes different from each other?